UCMJ Article 133: Conduct Unbecoming An Officer And Gentleman

 At Bilecki Law Group, we defend service members against charges of conduct unbecoming an officer and gentleman under Article 133 of the UCMJ.
 You worked hard to gain your commission and we’re not going to let it all end in disgrace.

-What Is Article 133 Of The UCMJ?
+What is Article 133 Of The UCMJ?

 Article 133 of the UCMJ governs the charge of conduct unbecoming an officer and gentleman.
 Gentleman includes both male and female commissioned officers, cadets, and midshipmen.
 There are certain moral attributes common to the ideal officer and the perfect gentleman, a lack of which is indicated by acts of dishonesty, unfair dealing, indecency, indecorum, lawlessness, injustice, or cruelty.